What is SCORM?

 In a nutshell, being SCORM certified means that you can use the same SCORM published content in Litmos or any other LMS.

 SCORM stands for “Sharable Content Object Reference Model” and it is a set of technical standards developed for eLearning software products.
 In its essence, SCORM enables interoperability between eLearning software products.
 Specifically, the model determines how online learning content and Learning Management Systems (LMS) communicate with each other.

 The idea behind SCORM is that it broadens the boundaries of elearning content.

 How can I get or create a SCORM file?

-SCORM files can either be purchased from a third party vendor, like Open Sesame, or created using an authoring tool.
+SCORM files can either be purchased from from a vendor like Litmos Heroes, or created using an authoring tool.
 As long as the content is created or exported as a SCORM file, we support it!